- What are persistent herbicides?

 - Why aren’t labeling requirements effective?

-- Why is federal action needed to help prevent herbicide-contamination of compost?
+- What federal action is needed to help prevent herbicide-contamination of compost?

 How can I tell if my compost is contaminated?

-• Composite, such as sunflower, petunias, daisies, and asters
+- The sunflower, composites family of plants such as sunflower, petunias, daisies, lettuce, and asters

 How long do persistent herbicides last in soil?